50/50 portfolio historical returns

 Summary: Historical Returns of a 50/50 Portfolio

-If you are drawing down on your portfolio in the next 5-10 years, you must pay attention to known Risks.
+If you are drawing down on your portfolio in the next five years, you must pay attention to known Risks.
 For example, what should your asset allocation be five years from retirement?

 Above, we see the historical returns of a 50/50 portfolio and compare them to slightly more or less aggressive asset allocations.
-Next, see the 70/30 portfolio historical returns and the 30/70 portfolio historical returns.
-Finally, you can see the worst-case scenarios.
+Next, the 70/30 portfolio historical returns and the 30/70 portfolio historical returns are not that much different: 9.7 and 8.5.
+Finally, note the worst-case scenarios.

 Sequence of Return Risk is inevitable when withdrawing from retirement accounts.
 So plan your pre-retirement glidepath and “go conservative.”
 With a conservative asset allocation, you can be in the game for the long haul.